• Health and Well-Being

 With your Public Affairs or Communications department, keep members of your campus community informed of the health threat, your institution’s response, and their responsibilities.
 If your institution has a crisis communications team, gather members to develop a plan for keeping relevant audiences informed.

-Apprise students and employees about flu symptoms, preventive measures, potential for contagion, and confirmed cases within the school community as well as changes to the campus operating status.
+Apprise students and employees about flu or COVID symptoms, preventive measures, potential for contagion, and confirmed cases within the school community as well as changes to the campus operating status.
 Use and test many methods of communication, such as your:

 • Website